Y4hL/sslserver/README.md

 ### ThreadPoolMixIn with custom amount of threads

 TheadPoolMixIn by default lets concurrent.futures.ThreadPoolExecutor choose the amount of threads it uses.
-However if one wants to overwrite this value, it can be done before calling serve_forver()
+However if one wants to overwrite this value, it can be done before calling serve_forever()

 ```python
 from concurrent.futures import ThreadPoolExecutor